Hyperreflexivity of von Neumann algebras and similarity of finitely generated $C^*$-algebras: Weak similarity and Finitely Generated von Neumann Algebras

 \section{Weak similarity and Finitely Generated von Neumann Algebras}

 There is a long history of results concerning single generation for von Neumann algebras, another famous problem of Kadison.
+There is a fairly extensive literature on this problem.
+For a fairly recent survey see \cite{SS}.

-The results of this section show that if every separably acting von Neumann algebra is singly generated, or even finitely generated, then EPH.3 is equivalent to the WSP property.
+The results of this section provide a small link between Kadison's two problems by showing that if every separably acting von Neumann algebra is singly generated, or even finitely generated, then EPH.3 is equivalent to the WSP property.

 \begin{theorem} Let $\cl A, \cl B$ be von Neumann algebras and let $\pi: \cl A\to \cl B$ be an onto $w^*$-continuous $*$-homomorphism.
-If $\cl A$ satisfies the WSP, then $\cl B$ also satisfies the WSP. \end{theorem} \begin{proof} Let $J$ be a cardinal, since $\cl A$ satisfies the WSP then,
+If $\cl A$ satisfies the WSP, then $\cl B$ also satisfies the WSP. \end{theorem} \begin{proof} Since $\cl A$ satisfies the WSP then,

-Corollary~\ref{hyp} implies that Theorem~\ref{ep} implies that $\cl B$ satisfies the WSP. \end{proof}
+Corollary~\ref{hyp} implies that Theorem \ref{new} implies that $\cl B$ satisfies the WSP. \end{proof}

 \begin{theorem} Every finitely generated C*-algebra satisfies the SP if and only if EPH.3 holds. \end{theorem} \begin{proof} It suffices to prove the converse of Theorem~\ref{11}.

 Let $ Q_1,...,Q_n$ be projections in $B(H),$ let $\cl A= C^*(Q_1,...,Q_n)$ and let $\Omega= \cl A^{''} = VN(Q_1,...,Q_n)$ so that $\Omega' = {Q_1}' \cap... \cap {Q_n}'.$